Factors That Affect Milk Supply

 Foods That Increase Milk Supply

-Many foods have shown to be effective in increasing milk supply naturally such as herbs, galactagogues, and Asian soups.
+Many foods have been shown to be effective in increasing milk supply naturally such as herbs, galactagogues, and Asian soups.

 Galactagogues